IEvangelist/UpgradeYourself-MS-MVP/PITCHME.md

 ---
 > Be the greatness that you seek in others

 ---
-> Expect nothing, but be grateful for everything

----
 > Don't just listen to others, heed their words